OpenCTI-Platform/docs/docs/deployment/authentication.md

 ```
 > ⚠️ Make sure the URL ends with a / and matches the domain exposed to your users.

-This configuration impacts all SSO strategies (SAML, OpenID, Auth0, etc.) as it defines the redirect target used after successful authentication.

 ### SAML (button)